It's time to announce the winner of our eighth iPhone, ladies and gentlemen.

 Then I told him, since I'm a lover of wine, I said, on my last breaths, I want to be served.

-I wrote out a little note uh as part of his instructions, I want to be served uh uh very very nice wine, something like Chateau de Kemp, like a dessert, a going out dessert.
+I want to be served a very, very nice wine, something like Chateau de Kem, like a dessert, a going-out dessert.

-And I said, I want it to be served to me, even if it had to be served intravenously, and that's what he promised to do.
+And I said, I want it to be served to me, even if it had to be served intravenously.

-By by the way, folks, in Canada, it's easier to get an MRI for your dog than yourself.
+By the way, folks, in Canada, it's easier to get an MRI for your dog than yourself.

-That is, you just walk into a vet and uh and the veterans uh hospital can do an MRI on your dog, you know, just kind of maybe a uh a couple hours, two days notice uh but for you you might be waiting a number of weeks.
+That is, you just walk into a vet and the veterans hospital can do an MRI on your dog, you know, just kind of maybe a couple hours, two days' notice.

 Let's go to Chicago and welcome Tim to the show.